AmazingAmpharos/OoT-Randomizer/README.md

 conditions for these events to occur may not have all been obvious, but here are some high points.
 Saria will teach her song after the player meets Zelda in the Castle Courtyard.
-Most of the warp songs can only be learned as an adult, but the location for Requiem of Spirit is available for even a child if the Desert Colossus can be reached.
-The location for the Prelude of Light requires the Forest Medallion, and the location for the Nocturne of Shadow requires the Forest Medallion, Fire Medallion, and Water Medallions.
+Most of the warp songs can only be learned as an adult, but the event for Requiem of Spirit is available for even a child if the Desert Colossus can be reached.
+The event for the Prelude of Light requires the Forest Medallion, and the event for the Nocturne of Shadow requires the Forest, Fire, and Water Medallions.
 This can be changed with a setting.

 Speaking of Medallions, each boss in the eight main dungeons will drop a random Spiritual Stone or Medallion, and instead of the Light Medallion being granted by the now removed "becoming an adult" cutscene, the player will start every seed with a random Spiritual Stone or Medallion.
-The pedestal in which the Spiritual Stones rest in the Temple of Time has hint text pointing to the locations of the Spiritual Stones and Medallions.
-A child will be able to read hints for the Spiritual Stones, while an adult will be able to read hints for the Medallions.
-This information and some other relevant dungeon based info can be seen in the pause menu by holding the "A" button on the C-item menu.
+The pedestal in which the Spiritual Stones rest in the Temple of Time has hints pointing to the locations of the main quest items.
+As a child you will see hints for the Spiritual Stones, while as an adult you will find hints for the Medallions.
+This information and some other relevant dungeon based info can be seen in the pause menu by holding the "A" button on the C-item Subscreen.

 To be very clear on this point, while the rewards for up to 50 Gold Skulltulla Tokens are randomized, the tokens themselves are not.